-- FTP_ITC.1.1 The TSF shall provide a communication channel between itself and a remote trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure. - FTP_ITC.1.2 The TSF shall permit the TSF or the remote trusted IT product to initiate communication by way of the trusted channel. - FTP_ITC.1.3 The TSF shall initiate communication by way of the trusted channel for when the communication uses the SSLv3, TLSv1, or IPSec protocols offered by TOE services.
+- FTP_ITC.1.1 The TSF shall provide a communication channel between itself and a remote trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure. - FTP_ITC.1.2 The TSF shall permit the TSF or the remote trusted IT product to initiate communication by way of the trusted channel.

+FTP_ITC.1.3 The TSF shall initiate communication by way of the trusted channel for when the communication uses the SSLv3, TLSv1, SSHv2, GSSAPI with message privacy functions using the Kerberos v5 mechanism, or IPSec protocols offered by TOE services.